 5.4.6.2 Distribution of round-trip packet delay between PSA UPF and UE

-a) This measurement provides the distribution of round-trip GTP packet delay between PSA UPF and UE (including UE processing time).
+a) This measurement provides the distribution of round-trip GTP packet delay between PSA UPF and UE.
 This measurement is split into subcounters per 5QI and subcounters per S-NSSAI.
 This measurement is only applicable to the case the PSA UPF and NG-RAN are not time synchronised.

 b) DER (n=1).

+c) The measurement is composed of received UL/DL packet delay results of Uu interface from NG RAN and UL/DL packet delay between RAN and PSA UPF.

-c) The measurement is obtained by the following method:
+UL/DL packet delay between RAN and PSA UPF is obtained by the following method: :

 For each DL GTP PDU (packet i) encapsulated with QFI, TEID, sequence number and QMP indicator for QoS monitoring, the PSA UPF records the following time stamps and information (see 23.501 [4]):

 - T1 that the DL GTP PDU was sent by the PSA UPF;

+- T2 that is for the NG RAN at the reception of the DL;

+- T5 that is for NG RAN the UL monitoring packets sent out in the UL monitoring packets to the PSA UPF;

 - T6 that the corresponding UL GTP PDU (with QMP indicator and the corresponding sequence number) was received by the PSA UPF.